Background and Definitions

-The late dumping syndrome occurs due to reactive hypoglycemia that occurs 1–3 hours after a meal.
-As food containing carbohydrates quickly passes into the small intestine and is absorbed; rapid hyperglycemia occurs that leads to a rapid secretion of insulin.
-This leads to a hyperinsulinemic state, which remains for a longer period of time than hyperglycemia and is responsible for the subsequent hypoglycemia and the following symptoms:
+Late dumping syndrome occurs due to reactive hypoglycemia that occurs 1–3 hours after a meal.
+As food containing carbohydrates quickly passes into the small intestine and is absorbed, hyperglycemia occurs, leading to a rapid secretion of insulin.
+This leads to a hyperinsulinemic state, which remains for a longer period of time than hyperglycemia and is responsible for hypoglycemia and the following symptoms:

 - Decreased consciousness

-Dumping syndrome can be managed by multiple steps.
-The first and foremost includes lifestyle and dietary modifications.
-The patient is advised to take frequent, but small, meals.
-The sugar content (carbohydrate) should be reduced.
-The fluid and water intake should be reduced during the meal.
+Dumping syndrome can be managed in a number of ways, the most important of which are lifestyle and dietary modifications.
+The patient should be advised to eat frequent but small meals.
+Sugar content (carbohydrates) and fluid/water intake should be reduced during meals.

-The medical options that have shown good results in the management of dumping syndrome include:
+Medical options that have shown good results in the management of dumping syndrome include the following:

-Acarbose: It is an alpha-glycoside hydrolase inhibitor that decreases the dumping syndrome by delaying the carbohydrate absorption and reducing the time between the hyperglycemia and release of insulin.
+- Acarbose: an alpha-glycoside hydrolase inhibitor that decreases the incidence of dumping syndrome by delaying carbohydrate absorption and reducing the time between hyperglycemia and the release of insulin.

-Octreotide: It is a somatostatin analog that decreases the dumping syndrome mainly by inhibiting the release of insulin and other gastrointestinal hormones that delay gastric emptying and small intestinal transit time.
+- Octreotide: a somatostatin analog that decreases dumping syndrome mainly by inhibiting the release of insulin and other gastrointestinal hormones that delay gastric emptying and small intestinal transit time (see image).
 It further induces a fasting intestinal pattern and causes splanchnic vasoconstriction.

 - Stomal revision